 - Stevia: A moderate amount of natural stevia leaf is a safe alternative to sugar.

 - Erythritol: This is a corn-based type of sugar alcohol that has fewer calories than table sugar but retains a majority of the sweet flavor.
 This sweetener has fewer links to digestive upset than other sugar alcohols and has not demonstrated a negative influence on blood sugar, cholesterol, or insulin.
 Gut bacteria also do not ferment erythritol.

-In fact, erythritol has shown protective effects for people with diabetes.
+In fact, erythritol has

 High blood sugar is characteristic of diabetes.